alexirpan/alexirpan.github.io/_posts/2016-02-03-secure-computation.markdown

 What is Secure Computation?
 -------------------------------------------------------------------

-In secure computation, each party have some private data.
+In secure computation, each party has some private data.
 They would like to learn the answer to a question based off everyone's data.
 In voting, this is the majority opinion.
 In an auction, this is the winning bid.
 However, they also want to maintain